drdreo/drdreo/README.md

 Just a guy looking to improve as a developer, build projects with passion, and ultimately having fun creating awesome software.

-- 📺 I’m currently trying out [streaming](https://twitch.tv/drdrero).
-You might catch me there
+- 📺 I’m trying out [streaming](https://twitch.tv/drdrero) from time to time.
+Leave a follow.